mellanox-openstack/mellanox-quantum-plugin/README.md

                                  to the physical interface (on top of Mellanox Adapter) connecting the node to that physical network.

-For Plugin consfiguration file example, please refer to http://github.com/mellanox-openstack/mellanox-quantum-plugin/quantum/etc/quantum/plugins/mlnx/mlnx_conf.ini
+For Plugin configuration file example, please refer to http://github.com/mellanox-openstack/mellanox-quantum-plugin/quantum/etc/quantum/plugins/mlnx/mlnx_conf.ini

 4.2 Nova Configuration (compute node(s))